zxrepo/tbblue/src/asm/espupdate/readme.txt

 =============
 Browse to the "build" directory.
 Doubleclick on "get-tools.bat".
-Wait while seeral tools and binaries are downloaded.
-The last, "zeustest.exe" is large, so be patient.
+Wait while several tools and binaries are downloaded.
 When prompted "Press any key to continue", press a key.

 DO THIS EVERY TIME YOU WANT TO BUILD: